 Skip to content

-Convert MP4 to MOV on Windows with Clipchamp export or FFmpeg.
-MOV for Mac editors and QuickTime handoffs.
+Convert MP4 to MOV on Windows with GetCompress, Clipchamp trim, or FFmpeg.
+Remux when codecs match for Mac editors and QuickTime workflows.

 By Petr Samokhin

 Mac editors and clients sometimes request MOV deliverables even when your source is MP4 from Windows recorders, downloads, or exports.
-You notice when a post house spec lists QuickTime, when a Mac colleague says their import preset expects MOV, or when you are preparing handoff files before sending a drive.
-Converting locally produces the wrapper they expect without re-shooting or re-downloading.
+Converting locally produces the wrapper they expect without re-shooting.

 MP4 vs MOV

-MP4 and MOV can hold the same H.264, HEVC, and AAC streams.
-The difference is mostly extension and ecosystem defaults, not a magic quality upgrade.
+Both containers can hold the same H.264, HEVC, and AAC streams.
+The difference is mostly extension and ecosystem defaults, not a quality upgrade.

 MP4MOV